MarekBykowski/yocto-ci-manifest/README.md

 ## Run `Yocto-CI` `testimage` tests

 Producing Yocto artifacts (steps above) is a prerequisite and a one-shot action for running `testimage` tests.
-By saying that I mean there is no need to re-generate the images each time you run, even add in and run the `testimage` tests unless the source code for artifacts gets changed and you want to pull the changes in.
+By saying that I mean there is no need to re-generate the images each time you run, even add and then run the `testimage` tests unless the source code for artifacts gets changed and you want to have the changes in.

-Each time you log out and then in to `GNR` you have to switch to the `poky` distro and source for the machine you are interested in
+Each time you log out and then in to `GNR` you have to switch to the `poky` distro and source for the machine under test you are interested in:

 ```
 cd /yocto/yocto-team/$USER/poky/
 ```

-If you want to test against `QEMU` go with:
+If you want to test `QEMU` go with:

 ```
 source oe-init-build-env cxl
 ```

-If you want to test against `Simics` go with:
+If you want to test `Simics` go with:

 ```
 source oe-init-build-env cxl-simics